TOAST-DOCS/Compute/en/identity-api.md

 ### Set API Password

 You must set an API endpoint password, which is separate from your NHN Cloud account password, in order to use the NHN Cloud Infrastructure Services API.
+An API password is set by account.
+You can use the same password set in one project for all of your other projects.

 1. Go to **Compute > Instance > Management** and click **Set API Endpoint**.
 2. Enter an API password in **Set API Password** under **API Endpoint Settings** .

-> An API password is set by account.
-You can use the same password set in one project for all of your other projects.
+> [Caution]
+> When changing your API password, you must obtain a new authentication token because the existing token is no longer available.

 ## Token